Portsmouth F.C.: 1898–1920: Founding of Portsmouth F.C. and early years

-In the 1906–07 Southern Football League, Portsmouth ended the season as runners-up for a second time, after Fulham won the title by just two points.
-Meanwhile, in the 1906–07 Western Football League, the top Division One was split into equal 'A' and 'B' sections, with a playoff between the two section winners to decide a Division One champion.
-Portsmouth finished in third position in the 'B' section of Division One.
-The 1906–07 season was highlighted by the visit of Manchester United to Fratton Park in the FA Cup, which generated a record attendance of 24,329.
-A 2–2 draw meant a replay in Manchester, where Portsmouth recorded a famous 2–1 win.
+In the 1906–07 Western Football League, the top Division One was split into equal 'A' and 'B' sections, with a play-off between the two section winners to decide a Division One champion.

-The next 1908–09 season, Portsmouth finished in fourth position.
 In their last Western Football League appearance, Portsmouth finished in fourth position of the 'B' section of Division One.
 At the end of the season, all fourteen members of the split 'A' and 'B' sections of Division One resigned from the Western Football League.

-For the 1909–10 Southern Football League, Portsmouth abandoned their salmon pink and maroon "Shrimps" era shirts and changed their colours to white shirts, navy blue shorts and navy blue socks.
-Portsmouth ended their season in sixth place before the following season saw the team win only 8 of their 38 games and were relegated.
-Manager Richard Bonney was then let go.
+Portsmouth ended their season in sixth place before the following season saw the team relegated.
 A severe financial crisis struck between seasons and a public appeal for funds in May 1911 kept the club afloat.